A. H. M. Jones: Work

 Jones's book, The Later Roman Empire, 284–602 (1964), is a narrative history of late Rome and early Byzantium, beginning with the reign of the Roman tetrarch Diocletian and ending with that of the Byzantine emperor Maurice.
 A modern criticism of this work is its almost total reliance on literary and epigraphic primary sources, a methodology which mirrored Jones's own historiographical training.
 Archaeological study of the period was in its infancy when Jones wrote, which limited the amount of material culture he could include in his research.

 He published his first book, The Cities of the Eastern Roman Provinces, in 1937.
 In 1946, he was appointed to the chair of the Ancient History department at University College, London.
 In 1951, he moved to Cambridge University and assumed the same post there.
 He was elected a Fellow of the British Academy in 1947.

 Jones was reportedly an extremely fast reader with an encyclopedic memory.
 His disdain for "small talk" sometimes made him seem remote and cold to those who did not know him well, but he was warmly regarded by his students.
-He was sometimes criticized for not fully acknowledging the work of other scholars in his own footnotes, a habit he was aware of and apologized for in the preface to his first book.
+He was sometimes criticised for not fully acknowledging the work of other scholars in his own footnotes, a habit he was aware of and apologised for in the preface to his first book.

 Jones died of a heart attack in 1970 while travelling by boat to Thessaloniki to give a series of lectures.
-In 1972, John Crook published posthumously Jones' draft of The Criminal Courts of the Roman Republic and Principate.
+In 1972, John Crook published posthumously Jones's draft of The Criminal Courts of the Roman Republic and Principate.